 In order to accommodate the expanding variety and quantities of programmable devices being manufactured today, we offer multiple solutions for the numerous types of device mix and volume usage by our customers in the various market segments and applications.
 We work closely with leading manufacturers of programmable devices to develop our products to meet the requirements of a particular device.
-Our products are positioned and viewed as some of the most advanced programming equipment and associated intellectual property management solutions.
-Our PSV7000 Automated Programming System has been adopted well by the marketplace and won the Global Technology Award at Productronica in November 2013, the Circuits Assembly NPI Award in March 2014 and the EM Asia Innovation Award in April 2014.
-Our newest PSV3000 Automated Programming System, aimed at automating the Asian market, was introduced in July 2014 and won the Global Technology Award for Device Programming at SMTA International in September 2014.
+Our newer products are positioned and recognized as some of the most advanced programming equipment and associated intellectual property management solutions.

+Our PSV7000 Automated Programming System has continued to be adopted in the marketplace, in particular for automotive electronics customers, and has previously won the Global Technology Award at Productronica, the Circuits Assembly NPI Award and the EM Asia Innovation Award.
+Our PSV3000 Automated Programming System, developed for the local Asian automation market, was introduced in July 2014 and has previously won the Global Technology Award for Device Programming at SMTA International, the EM Asia Innovation Award and the SMT China Vision Award.
+Our PSV5000 automated programming system, which replaces our PS388 system with a more integrated solution at a lower cost, was introduced in April 2015.
+Our LumenTMX programmer won the Global Technology Award at Productronica in November 2015 and the Circuits Assembly NPI award in March 2016.
+In 2016, approximately 78% of our capital equipment sales came from PSV family and LumenX which were introduced over the last 3 years.

 Our programming solutions include a broad range of products, systems, modules and accessories, grouped into two general categories: automated programming systems and manual programming systems.
 We provide two categories of automated programming systems: off-line and in-line.
-Our automated systems have list selling prices ranging from \$65,000 to \$629,000 and our manual systems have list selling prices ranging from \$700 to \$33,000.
-Our common programming platform, FlashCORETM, and our universal job setup tool, TasklinkTM for Windows®, are available in each family of our automated programming systems and FlashPAKTM, our manual programming system.
+Our automated systems have list selling prices ranging from \$62,000 to \$456,000 and our manual systems have list selling prices ranging from \$9,500 to \$23,000.
+Our common programming platform, FlashCORETM, and our universal job setup tool, TasklinkTM for Windows®, are available in each family of our automated programming systems and in FlashPAKTM, our manual programming system.
+Our newest programming technology, LumenX, is available on our PSV7000, PSV5000 and as a standalone manual programmer.
 In addition, we provide device support and service on all of our products.
 Device support is a critical aspect of our business and consists of writing software algorithms for devices and developing socket adapters to hold and connect to the device for programming.

 Our products have both an upfront solution sale and recurring revenue elements.
 Adapters are a consumable item and software and maintenance are typically recurring under annual subscription contracts.
-We experienced a larger percentage of capital equipment sales in 2014 compared to 2013, which we believe was primarily due to a rebound in capital spending.

-Sales Percentage of Total Sales Breakdown by Type Sales Type 2014 2013 Drivers Equipment Sales 60% 58% Capacity, Process improvement, Technology Adapter Sales 28% 28% Capacity utilization, New customer products Software and Maintenance Sales 12% 14% Installed base, Added capabilities Total 100% 100%
+Sales Percentage of Total Sales Breakdown by Type Sales Type 2016 2015 Drivers Equipment Sales 66% 65% Capacity, Process improvement, Technology Adapter Sales 25% 25% Capacity utilization, New customer products Software and Maintenance Sales 9% 10% Installed base, Added capabilities Total 100% 100%